Scott Hutchison

-LTC Scott Hutchison graduated from Texas A&M University with a Bachelor of Science in computer science.
+He graduated from Texas A&M University with a bachelor's degree in computer science.
 He was branch-detailed to the Infantry and served in the 1st Infantry Division as a platoon leader and company executive officer, deploying to Baghdad, Iraq, in support of Operation Iraqi Freedom from 2006 to 2008.

-He then served for three years as the deputy division G-6 for the 1st Infantry Division, including a 10-month rotation to Poland in support of NATO training and readiness exercises.
-LTC Hutchison later earned a Doctor of Philosophy in computer science from Kansas State University and returned to West Point as a faculty member in the Department of Electrical Engineering and Computer Science.
+LTC Hutchison then served for three years as the deputy division G-6 for the 1st Infantry Division, including a 10-month rotation to Poland in support of NATO training and readiness exercises.
+He later earned a doctorate in computer science from Kansas State University and returned to USMA as an EECS faculty member.

 Ph.D., Computer Science - Kansas State University